fdfea/aodv/README.md

 # AODV

-This project is an implementation of the Ad Hoc On-Demand Distance Vector (AODV) routing algorithm.
+An implementation of the Ad Hoc On-Demand Distance Vector (AODV) routing algorithm in C.

 **NOTE: Some of the source code for this application was omitted as it targeted a proprietary device.
 An empty block comment indicates that code was removed.